UoS-TV/VOI/docs/bookings.md

 Vehicles (except for the departmental van) may only wait in the loading bay whilst they are being loaded or unloaded.
 When unloading is complete, they must be moved to one of the University’s car parks, and brought back to the building when they are to be loaded.
 University Security has a policy of clamping vehicles (other than the department's van) left in the loading bay.

-## Booking facilities
+## Booking Facilities

-Bookings of the department of music and media’s technical facilities and equipment are made via the online booking system.
-To access this, you will need to follow the instructions in the “Siso registration guide”.
+Bookings of the Department of Music and Media’s technical facilities and equipment are made via the online booking system, SiSo.
 Within this system, you can make bookings or view existing bookings for facilities for which you have appropriate permissions.
-See the “DMM booking QuickStart guide” for further details.
+See the [DMM Booking Quick-Start Guide](https://surreyac.sharepoint.com/sites/msteams_36c291/Shared%20Documents/Forms/AllItems.aspx?id=%2Fsites%2Fmsteams%5F36c291%2FShared%20Documents%2FLinked%20guides%2FBooking%20system%2FDMM%20booking%20quickstart%20guide%20v2%2Epdf&parent=%2Fsites%2Fmsteams%5F36c291%2FShared%20Documents%2FLinked%20guides%2FBooking%20system&p=true&ga=1) for registration and further guidance on how to make a booking.

 Please note that the online booking system only reserves facilities for your use, it does not give you permission to borrow the equipment; this permission must be obtained by completing the checkout process at the time of booking.
 The equipment is only available to book once the relevant health and safety assignment has been passed.
 Cameras and lights need appropriate risk assessments submitted in advance.